pivotal/docs-tap/getting-started.md

 The Tanzu Application Platform installation steps cover installing the default supply chain, but others are available.
-If you follow the installation documentation, the **Out of the Box Basic** supply chain and all of its dependencies are installed on your cluster.
+If you follow the installation documentation, the **Out of the Box Basic** supply chain and its dependencies are installed on your cluster.
-The table and diagrams below describe the two supply chains included in Tanzu Application Platform Beta 3 as well as their dependencies.
+The table and diagrams below describe the two supply chains included in Tanzu Application Platform Beta 3, as well as their dependencies.

-The second, **Out of the Box Test**, can run a Tekton pipeline within the supply chain.
-It therefore has a dependency on [Tekton](https://tekton.dev/), which has not yet been installed on your cluster.
-The third supply chain **Out of the Box Test and Scan** that is available with TAP includes integrations to the secure scanning tools.
+The **Out of the Box Test** runs a Tekton pipeline within the supply chain.
+It is dependent on [Tekton](https://tekton.dev/) being installed on your cluster.

+The **Out of the Box Test and Scan** supply chain includes integrations for secure scanning tools.

-The next section, which installs the second supply chain, is about installing Tekton and provides a sample Tekton pipeline that tests the sample application.
+The following section installs the second supply chain, includes steps to install Tekton and provides a sample Tekton pipeline that tests your sample application.
-The pipeline is, like the supply chain, completely configurable and therefore the steps within it can be customized to perform additional testing, or any other tasks that can be performed with a Tekton pipeline.
+The pipeline is configurable, therefore you can customize the steps to perform additional testing, or any other tasks that can be performed with a Tekton pipeline.

 ![Diagram depicting the Source-to-URL chain: Watch Repo (Flux) to Build Image (TBS) to Apply Conventions to Deploy to Cluster (CNR).](images/source-to-url-chain.png)